The most important thing you need to know about being in DeCadence

 |When and where are you holding auditions?|

-Audition slots for Spring 2020 are closed, but stay tuned for
+Audition slots for Fall 2022 are currently closed, but stay tuned for

-information on auditions for the upcoming fall semester!
+information on auditions for the upcoming spring semester!

 Auditions are typically held during the second or third week of the semester.
 All first round auditions are held in the basement-level practice rooms of Morrison Hall on the UC Berkeley campus.
-Should you receive a callback, the time and place of your callback will be emailed to you.
+Should you receive a callback, the time and place of your callback will be emailed to you individually.

 |How do I schedule an audition?|

 Auditions are currently closed, but when they are open, you'll be able

 to sign up for an audition slot from this page or just swing by for walk-ins!